ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

     }
 ```

-So the process for adding a new database entity is:
+Our process for adding a new database entity is:
 1. Add the necessary table to the database.
 2. Define a Dataclass.
 2. Define a `DbSet` in the `DbContext`.
-3. Define a `public class nnnnnnControllerService : FactoryControllerService<nnnnnn>` Service and register it with the Services container.
+3. Define a `public class nnnnnnControllerService` Service and register it with the Services container.

 There will be complications with certain entities, but that doesn't invalidate the approach - 80%+ of the code in the library.

 ## Services